Emergency Assistance While Abroad

 When Will USF Try and Call You?

-USF Risk and Security may choose to call you.
+USF World Travel, Safety, and Health may choose to call you.
 We monitor world events, and if it appears that a natural disaster, civil unrest, or other activity may impact you or your program, we may try to reach out to you by email and/or phone.
 Always monitor your official USF email while abroad.
 This is our only official way to communicate with you.
 Please also alwas keep your cell phone charged and turned on to receive international calls.

-USF Risk and Security may choose to contact your emergency contacts about a situation, in situations when we cannot reach you, or when you cannot communicate for yourself.
+We may also choose to contact your emergency contacts about a situation, in situations when we cannot reach you, or when you cannot communicate for yourself.
 We only do this after consultation with the relevant departments following U.S. law, and this is always done with discretion.

 Specific instances when this may occur include: